reflectivity/orsopy/orsopy/fileio/specification.md

 ### encoding

-The text representation allows for ASCII characters following the !!! endcoding.
+The text representation allows for ASCII characters following the !!! encoding.

 For the keywords only !!! encoding is allowed.